-Pr., MH 163 or permission of instructor.
 A first course beginning with Babylonian and Egyptian mathematics, including the contributions of the Greeks and the development of elementary mathematics through calculus.
 MH 611 may be taught concurrently with MH 411; however, additional work will be required for students enrolled in MH 611.
-MH 611 usually is offered only in the summer quarter of odd years
+MH 611 usually is offered only in the summer quarter of odd years.

-620 Discrete Mathematics (5)
+620. Discrete Mathematics (5).
+Coreq., MH 266 or permission of instructor, and graduate standing.

-Coreq., MH 266 or permission of instructor.
-Combinatorial reasoning and problem solving, including graph theory, counting principles, permutations and combinations, and combinatorial modeling.
+Combinatorial reasoning and problem solving, including graph theory, counting p $\,^{\circ}$ rinciples, permutations and combinatorial modeling.
 MH 620 may be taught concurrently with MH 420; however, additional work will be required for students enrolled in MH 620.
-MH 620 usually is offered only in the fall quarter of odd years
+MH 620 usually is offered only in the